Download your guide to:

 A few days after you give birth, your breasts will begin to swell.
 They may grow even bigger than they were during pregnancy because your hormones are preparing your breasts to begin producing milk to feed your baby with.
 Once your milk comes in, they will also feel quite hard and likely feel tender and sore.
 Once you begin breastfeeding regularly, the discomfort usually goes away.
-You will also likely get stretch marks on your breasts because of all that swelling that they are doing.
+You will also likely get stretch marks on your breasts because of all the swelling that they are doing.
 If you are not breastfeeding, this pain may last until your breasts stop producing milk which will usually take a few days.
 Once the milk is gone, whether you breastfeed or not, it is likely that your breasts will lose density and tissue size, resulting in an aesthetic that is quite different to what you are used to.

 Weight gain and loss

 Pregnancy does literally require eating for two.
 Some women also do naturally put on weight during pregnancy due to hormones.
 As soon as you give birth, your body will begin changing and during the first week you are likely to lose 1 – 2 kilograms of just water weight alone due to increased perspiration and urination.
 Breastfeeding will also add to your weight loss, burning an extra 300 – 500 calories a day.
-Though you may feel hungry, to compensate for this energy burning, you will still likely lose weight from the breast feeding.
+Though you may feel hungry, to compensate for this energy-burning, you will still likely lose weight from breastfeeding.
 You may also have stretch marks on your belly from where your skin was stretched during the pregnancy.
 They may also occur on your thighs, hips and bottom and will usually fade over time.

 For the first two weeks after giving birth (sometimes longer) your belly will look quite baggy.
 This is because it needed to expand to accommodate your baby and now no longer needs to be that stretched.
 Again, breastfeeding is especially helpful as it can help to tighten the loose skin and as your uterus contracts, your stomach will begin to return to its old shape.
 A healthy diet and with the OK from your physician, some gentle exercise will help you to get your muscles back to the way that they were before.
 Some moms are unfortunately unable to be rid of the excess skin which leaves them feeling unhappy with their appearance and unable to remove it through any other form but surgery.

-This is where Dr Doyle and Gold Coast Plastic Surgery can help.
+This is where Dr Doyle from Gold Coast Plastic Surgery can help.
 A Mummy Makeover is ideal for women who are done having children and are near their ideal weight but still battling the after-effects of childbirth.
 A Mummy Makeover is a package deal that combats all of the problem areas that new moms may be struggling with.

 Popular Mummy Makeover Procedures include

-- breast lift surgery — with or without breast implants
+- breast lift surgery — with or without breast implants (breast lift with implants)

 - tummy tuck